 · Inheritance in possession Trust – the capital is held in Trust, and the income (less expenses) is passed to the Beneficiaries.
 Unlike a Bare Trust, the Beneficiary cannot access the capital.
 This is a useful vehicle for ensuring a spouse is provided for following a Settlor’s death whilst preserving the capital for future generations.

-· Accumulation Trust – this allows the Trustees to accrue income and add it to the Trust’s capital assets.
+· Accumulation Trust – this allows the Trustees to accrue income and add it to the fund’s capital assets.

 · Mixed Trust – allows for different types of all the Trusts listed above, in accordance with the tax rules applicable to each.

-· Settlor-interested Trust – allows the Settlor or their spouse or civil partner to benefit from the Trust.
-This type of trust can be used to provide for the possibility of the Settlor being unable to work for a period of time.
+· Settlor-interested Trust – allows the Settlor or their spouse or civil partner to benefit from the fund.
+This type of fund can be used to provide for the possibility of the Settlor being unable to work for a period of time.

 Do I need a solicitor to create a Trust?